 Your personal brand is a blend of your identity and your reputation.
 And it serves as a compass when get lost along your way.
 Your personal brand helps ensure that you’re saying ‘yes’ to the things that are important to you, and ‘no’ to the things that aren’t.
 It also helps you return to what’s most important when you get distracted or overwhelmed.

 Realign with Your Desires

-Getting realigned with what’s most important to you also involves reconnecting with your desires.
+To get realigned with what’s most important, you need to get reconnected with your desires.
 What do you desire most?
 Why do you get up in the morning and do what you do to earn an income?
 What kind of life are you actively creating for yourself and your family?
 Your desires are the reasons behind your goals.
 And they can also be a big source of motivation.
 Realignment is a critical step in the mid-year review process.
 Being in alignment ensures that you’re focusing your attention on the right things, so you get the results you want.

-Once you’ve gotten realigned with your values, personal brand, and desires, it’s time to take a closer look at your day-to-day life.
+Once you realign with your values, personal brand, and desires, it’s time to examine your day-to-day habits.
 Are your habits supporting or sabotaging your goals?

 Even the smallest decisions you make day after day can translate into big results.
 How are you spending your time?
 Are your daily routines leading you toward or away from your goals?
 If your habits aren’t moving you closer to the lifestyle you want to create?
 If not, then you’ll need to make some changes.